ValentinaPy/valentinapy.github.io/_pages/about.md

 ### Awards
 * Oct.
 2023: Was selected as a [DAAD AInet fellow](https://www.daad.de/en/the-daad/postdocnet/)
 * Feb.
 2023: Was awarded a postdoctoral scholarship from the Eric and Wendy Schmidt Foundation.
 * Jan.
-2023: Very excited to have been awarded the [AI2 Outstanding Intern of the Year Award](https://allenai.org/outstanding-interns)!
+2023: Was awarded the [AI2 Outstanding Intern of the Year Award](https://allenai.org/outstanding-interns)
 * Jan.
 2021: Awarded the Nadav Award for Excellence in Research.